eehh-stanford/SNA-workshop/intro-SNA.md

 ### Ethics and sensitivity

--   Relational data presents a special case for field and data-care ethics.
+-   Relational data present a special case for field and data-care ethics.
-    -   You might be asking about senstive behaviors (sex, drugs, places they go, power dynamics).
+    -   You might be asking about senstive behaviors (sex, drugs, places they go, power dynamics)
-    -   You are asking participants to talk about other people's behaviors.
+    -   You are asking participants to talk about other people's behaviors
-    -   You have to store identifiable information.
+    -   You have to store identifiable information
+    -   As with spatial data, there is a substantial risk of deductive disclosure with relational data
--   Thinking like an ethnographer can be useful for improving reliability of responses.
+-   Thinking like an ethnographer can be useful for improving reliability of responses
--   Trust participants' ability to understand your research goals.
+-   Trust participants' ability to understand your research goals
-    -   **Show and tell** them what you're doing & why.
+    -   **Show and tell** them what you're doing & why

 ### Cleaning network data (is miserable)

 -   From your sureys and fieldnotes, you will need to create:
     -   An edgelist: **A dataset of ties and relationship characteristics**
-    -   A vertexlist: **A dataset of node characteristics**
+    -   A vertexlist: **A dataset of vertex characteristics**

 <!---->